Families await freed hostages' return in Mali's capital

-BAMAKO, Mali (AP) — Relatives and supporters on Wednesday awaited the return of a prominent Malian politician and a French aid worker released by Islamic extremists, as concerns deepened about the potential fallout from the freeing of nearly 200 extremists in an apparent exchange.
+BAMAKO, Mali (AP) — Relatives and supporters on Wednesday anxiously awaited the return of a prominent Malian politician and a French aid worker released by Islamic extremists, after families were notified of their release.

-Family members of Soumaila Cisse and Sophie Petronin indicated Tuesday that they had been notified of their release, though there was no official confirmation from the Malian or French governments.
-The word came just days after the freed extremists were flown to the northern town of Tessalit.
+Family members of Soumaila Cisse and Sophie Petronin still were awaiting details of a reunion in the capital, Bamako, nearly 24 hours after first hearing word of their freedom.
+The reason for the delay was not immediately known, though French government spokesperson Gabriel Attal told reporters it was an “extremely sensitive” situation.

-In Paris, French government spokesperson Gabriel Attal told reporters it was an “extremely sensitive” issue requiring “the greatest discretion."
+Petronin’s nephew told France’s BFM-TV he had received no new information since Tuesday evening but remained upbeat: “We’re not worried, we’re calm.
+The latest news was that the embassy was preparing her arrival, but we don’t know the timing.”

 Laith Alkhouri, an intelligence specialist who researches extremism in West Africa, said the reported prisoner exchange could prove costly in Mali, where jihadists already launch frequent attacks on soldiers and U.N. peacekeepers.